-In 2013, Christian Louboutin launched a collection of nude shoes that came in five different shades, saying he believes every woman should have at least one pair of shoes that closely match her skin tone.
+In 2013, Christian Louboutin launched a collection of nude shoes spanning fair to dark, saying he believes every woman should have at least one pair of shoes that closely match her skin tone (though, if we're being frank, more shades are needed for a closer match for every woman's unique skin tone).
 "The shoes are there to give the woman an extra lift, not to take attention away from the legs and what she is wearing," the designer said in an interview with Glamour.
 "They disappear like magic and become a fluid extension of her legs, as in a sketch, elongating the silhouette."
 This same concept can and should be applied to nude polish.

 "You want something exciting.
 Nude does not just have to be beige; it can be anything," says celebrity manicurist Michelle Saunders.
-Nudes come in a range different shades and tones, so finding the right one for you can seem overwhelming.
-That's why we asked Saunders for her input on what shades of nude polishes go best with certain skin tones.
+Nudes come in a range of different shades and tones, so finding the right one for you can seem overwhelming.
+That's why we asked Saunders for her input on which shades of nude polishes go best with specific skin tones.

-Scroll down to see what nude polish matches best with your skin.
+Keep scrolling to see which nude polish matches best with your skin.

 Saunders says that a blend of beige and cream with a hint of the lightest pink complements lighter skin tones.
 Her pick is Essie's Topless & Barefoot.